stungeye/Learning-Android-Development/README.md

 * Minor issue when implememting the "My Location Layer" on the Google Map.
 After enabling location permissions for the first time the "My Location" button doesn't re-centre the screen on the location.
 However, if you close the app and start it again the button works.
 Tried tracing code with the debugger put I couldn't locate the problem.

 * Instead of baseing the RSS assignment off a SAX parser I wanted to use an established RSS library.
 Some options include [prof18/RSS-Parser](https://github.com/prof18/RSS-Parser), [crazyhitty/Rss-Manager](https://github.com/crazyhitty/Rss-Manager?utm_source=android-arsenal.com&utm_medium=referral&utm_campaign=2954) and [rometools/rome](https://github.com/rometools/rome).
 Rome looks like the most established library to start it can be used with the standard Java `Url` class, but for a more robust HTTP solution I'll likely add a dependency to [Ion](https://github.com/koush/ion), [OkHTTP](https://square.github.io/okhttp/) or [Volley](https://github.com/google/volley).

+* Decided to try the Rome RSS reader.
+It's [hosted as a Maven repo](https://mvnrepository.com/artifact/com.rometools/rome).
+Started a new Android project and added the following to the app `build.gradle` file in the `dependencies` block:

+    `compile group: 'com.rometools', name: 'rome', version: '1.9.0'`

+* I've got a sample app going with an Async task to load up a feed using Rome.
+The problem right now is that I keep getting an "unknown host" IOException thrown when a try to load *any* URL.
+Something to continue debugging another day!